 - Shredded Carrots.
 Again, super easy, because I bought them already shredded.
 You could, of course, chop your own.

 - Eggs.
 I used four large eggs in this recipe, but you could use more or less, depending on your preference.

 - Oils.
-You’ll need a smidgen of olive oil for the eggs, and some peanut oil for the veggies.
-You could also top everything with a drizzle of sesame oil.
+You’ll need some peanut oil for the veggies.
+You might also top everything with a drizzle of sesame oil.

 - The spicy seasoning mixture.
 You’ll need chili paste, oyster sauce, soy sauce, brown sugar, and red pepper flakes.
-If ya’ll know me well, I like to “spice it up”, but you could hold back some on the chili paste and red pepper flakes for a milder flavor.
+If y’all know me well, I like spicy foods, but you could hold back some on the chili paste and red pepper flakes for a milder flavor.

 - To top it off.
 Use some chopped green onions and a sprinkle of sesame seeds for that final touch.

 Did you notice that you don’t even need a knife for this recipe?
 Nope, no chopping is necessary. 😀

 How to make Weeknight Spicy Fried Rice:

 Make the rice the day before (or use leftover rice).
 You can make it on your stovetop following the package directions, or use your instant pot (in my case).
 Just combine 2.5 cups of rinsed long-grain rice and 3.25 cups of lower-sodium chicken broth.
 Set to pressure cook for 10 minutes, and then do a 10-minute natural release followed by a quick release.

 Prep the spicy sauce.
 Combine the chili paste, oyster sauce, soy sauce, brown sugar, and red pepper flakes.
 Mix well.